- Adding payments

 - Choose "SEPA Core" for invoices to offset against

-- Situation: Customer Jansen has paid 50 euros and has an invoice of 150 euros outstanding
+- Situation: Customer Jansen has paid 50 euro and has an outstanding invoice of 150 euro

 - Action: